faircloth-lab/phyluce/docs/installation.rst

 you are on a fast/slow connection.

 .. tip:: Do I want anaconda_ or miniconda_?
+  :class: admonition tip

   The major difference between the two python distributions is that anaconda_ comes with many, many packages pre-installed, while miniconda_ comes with almost zero packages pre-installed.
 As such, the beginning anaconda_ distribution is roughly 200-500 MB in size while the beginning miniconda_ distribution is 15-30 MB in size.

 anaconda
 ^^^^^^^^